joss942018/anime-app/README.md

 ### Backend (NestJS)
 Start a new NestJS project by running nest new backend in your command line.
 This will create a new directory called backend with a new NestJS project.

-Inside the backend directory, the relevant files and folders are:

-src/app.module.ts: This is where you define your NestJS modules. src/anime/anime.module.ts: The module for handling anime-related requests. src/anime/anime.service.ts: The service for fetching data from the AniList API. src/anime/anime.controller.ts: The controller for handling incoming HTTP requests.
-The structure will look like this:

 |-- /node_modules <br/>
 |-- /src <br/>